MCG-NJU/VideoChat-Online/README.md

 - Environment Setup: Ensure that all dependencies required by [lmms_eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) are properly installed.

-- Please perform a global search for the field `/path_to_your` in the lmms-eval-ovbench directory and replace it with the corresponding file path on your local system.
+- Please perform a global search for the field `/path_to_your` in the `./lmms-eval-ovbench` directory and replace it with the corresponding file path on your local system.

 #### Predefined Model Evaluation